jurteam/platform/README.md

 ### 1️⃣ Polling Service

-This service listen to blockchain and pulls out interesting information.
+This service listens to blockchain and pulls out relevant information.
 It uses `web3` for communicating with the VeChain Thor blockchain.
-It scans every block and see if it has information about smart contracts/transactions we are interested as mentioned in configutation files.
-Once an interested transaction/event is found, it sends it to RabbitMQ service.
+It scans every block and sees if it has information about smart contracts/transactions we are interested in as mentioned in configuration files.
+Once a relevant transaction/event is found, it sends it to RabbitMQ service.

 Docker-compose name is `polling`.

 **⚙️ Config:** Polling service needs URL for thor API and URL for RabbitMQ.
-Both these are taken from `polling-service/.env` file.
+Both of these are taken from the `polling-service/.env` file.

 If the thor node is running outside the docker on your local machine, you have to provide machine's IP address on Linux (e.g. `http://192.168.0.32:8669`) OR special binded IP `http://host.docker.internal:8699` for macOS/Windows.